 Consider these styles as the basis of your search and from which you can ‘borrow’ certain elements or details to shape your style.

-Our principal interior designer will sit down and talk to you to see what your style is, and how the space you want to revamp should look to meet your style.
+Our interior design-build team will sit down and talk to you to see what your style is, and how the space you want to revamp should look to meet your style.
 And, perhaps most importantly, they will do it while considering the limitations of the space they’re dealing with.

 You'll get an expert opinion on what works best so that in the end the project turns out perfectly.